Healthier Montgomery - Streets & Neighborhoods

 What to do

-Organize a clean-up day for your neighborhood or street, by inviting neighbors to spend a few hours picking up trash and debris.
-While getting to know your neighbors can actually boost your health, you’ll also be able to create a greater sense of community and pride as you increase the curb appeal, and collective property value, of your neighborhood.
+Organize a clean-up day for your neighborhood or street by inviting neighbors to spend a few hours picking up trash and debris.
+While getting to know your neighbors can actually boost your health, you’ll also be able to create a greater sense of community and pride as you increase your neighborhood’s curb appeal and collective property value.

 To Do List: